sutta » dn » Dīgha Nikāya 9

 manomayo vāssa attapaṭilābho tasmiṁ samaye sacco hoti.

-and only the mind-made reincarnation real?
+and only the mind-made life-form real?

 Yasmiṁ, bhante, samaye arūpo attapaṭilābho hoti, moghassa tasmiṁ samaye oḷāriko attapaṭilābho hoti, mogho manomayo attapaṭilābho hoti;